ljantzen/geekpodlist/README.md

 Made by Sara Koenig, from This American Life.
 Serial has one story per season, and does a really deeep dive.
 This season covers the disturbing and fascinating story of Adnan and the murder of his ex-girlfriend.
 Evidence suggests his conviction might be a miscarriage of justice.
-Season ended somewhat dissapointingly without any firm conclusions.
+Season one ended somewhat dissapointingly without any firm conclusions.
 Start from the beginning, this is a very confusing story with many characters.

 [Feed](http://feeds.serialpodcast.org/serialpodcast)
 [Site](http://serialpodcast.org)